7 - Maintenance and upgrades

 which continuously displays the log entries in the console.

-Backing up your system is useful in many cases as it minimizes the risk of losing all your data and a backup is a mandatory step in case of an upgrade or migration process. jCustomer by default is configured to write its runtime data directly into the Elasticsearch server, which itself writes information in its
+Backing up your system is useful in many cases as it minimizes the risk of losing all your data and a backup is a mandatory step in case of an upgrade or migration process.
+Apache Unomi by default is configured to write its runtime data directly into the ElasticSearch server, which itself writes information in its

 <elasticsearch-install-dir>/data directory.
 There are several backup types, which serve different purposes:

-Elasticsearch also offers a built-in backup mechanism known as snapshots.
-You can find more information about this here: https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html.
+- ElasticSearch snapshots: ElasticSearch also offers a built-in backup mechanism known as snapshots.
+You can find more information about this here: https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html

 <elasticsearch-install-dir>/conf folders.
 Also, if you have modified any bin/setenv files, also backup those.
 This type of backup is usually done, before/after planned configuration updates.